This post may contain affiliate links. Please read my disclosure.

 This recipe calls for just 2 cups of fresh pitted cherries, which results in about 1 ¼ cups of candied cherries.
 This recipe can be easily doubled, tripled quadrupled...whatever your heart desires.

 You want to start with pitted cherries.
 Forgot how?
 Check out this post on How to Pit Cherries from The Kitchn.
-Don't worry, you don't need a cherry pitter.
-But if you want one, BUY one here (affiliate link).
+Don't worry, you don't need a cherry pitter, but it can be really handy!

-Place your pitted cherries in a saucepan with the sugar, water, almond extract and lemon juice.
-Then bring it to a boil and reduce heat to a simmer.
+Place your pitted cherries in a large saucepan with the sugar, water, almond extract and lemon juice.
+Then bring it to a boil on medium heat, then reduce to a simmer.
 A simmer is typically on low to medium low heat.

-Simmer on low/medium low for about 75 minutes, stirring occasionally to prevent burning.
+Simmer on low/medium-low heat for about 75 minutes, stirring occasionally to prevent burning.
 Honestly, I usually set my timer to 15 minute increments just to remind me to stir.

 It's more important to stir near the end when much of the liquid has absorbed.
 This is when burning is most possible.